 Take a minute to write things down.
 In fact, be in constant evidence gathering mode if you can, particularly about any kind of abuse during the marriage.
+Make the restraining order a no-brainer.
 Collecting evidence in this way will help you present your case better in court.
 See this blog on Proving nonphysical abuse in court.

 Keep notes about (1) potential witnesses; (2) times and dates an event or incident occurred; (3) location of incidents and events; (4) injuries; and (5) events that prompted a particular incident.
 Store this information in a safe place.